Siege of Buda (1530)

 The siege of Buda in 1530 was a failed attempt to capture Buda from the Ottomans by Ferdinand I.

 In 1529 Suleiman the Magnificent captured Buda and installed John Zápolya as his vassal.
+Because Zápolya was weak, to protect Buda, Suleiman left a garrison of 3,000 Ottoman soldiers under the command of Alvise (Ludovico) Gritti, who were later joined by 800 Serbs and Turks as the remainder of the Ottoman Army marched on and laid siege to the city of Vienna.

-Ferdinand wanted to rule the entirety of the Kingdom of Hungary, as a result he attempted to occupy Buda which resulted in a siege that lasted from October to December in 1530.
+Ferdinand wanted to rule the entirety of the Kingdom of Hungary, as a result he attempted to occupy Buda which resulted in a siege that lasted from October 31 to December 20, in 1530.